It’s not too late to apply!

 Importantly, we know that the first few months of study are key to settling into a programme, meeting new people and integrating into the college, and we make sure that we support you in doing so.
 From the vibrant mix of events in our on-site gallery and independent cinema to the friendly faces of students hosting pop-up shops and exchanging ideas in our open-doors interdisciplinary workshops — Plymouth College of Art has an undeniable energy and atmosphere.
 We can’t wait for you to experience it in person soon.

 As a creative community, we pride ourselves on ingenuity and with the combined input of our students, expert academics and highly specialised technicians we are ideally placed to come up with innovative solutions to the shared challenges we face, most recently the Covid-19 pandemic.

 If you have any questions about your application or about starting a little later with us, don’t hesitate to contact our friendly Admissions team.

 You can also start a live chat with our current students below and find out why they chose to study at Plymouth College of Art.
 Ask questions about course content, industry experience, student life, finding accommodation, the local area and their top tips for settling into your first year of studies.

-For those who like to leave no stone unturned, our comprehensive Clearing Pre-Registration form will give us all the info we need to advise you on your next steps in applying through Clearing.
-This form generally takes around five minutes to complete.
+Our Clearing Pre-Registration form will give us all the info we need to advise you on your next steps in applying through Clearing.
+This form will take just a couple of minutes to complete.